Take a peek into my “on the go” pain relief bag!

 However, until marijuana-derived products are legal or permitted everywhere I want to go, I have to have some alternative options to get me through while away from home.

-Believe it or not, but my “on the go” pain relief bag is quite small.
+Believe it or not, my “on the go” pain relief bag is quite small.

 Another reason for only needing a few items is that they work well on their own.

-Oska Pulse is a portable PEMF therapy device.
-It reduces pain and inflammation with pulsed electromagnetic fields.
+My PEMF therapy device reduces pain and inflammation with pulsed electromagnetic fields.
 I was skeptical when I was first asked to try it, but it soon won me over.

-Used daily it had made joint pain from fibromyalgia, psoriatic arthritis, psoriasis, coccydynia, and degenerative disc disease something that no longer holds me back.
+Used daily it significantly reduces my pain from fibromyalgia, psoriatic arthritis, psoriasis, and coccydynia.

-This drug-free device has thwarted many migraines, reduced swelling on my spine on the spot, and has kept me moving with minimal pain for two years.
-It has decreased how much pain I suffer from incoming storms or heatwaves.
+This drug-free device has thwarted many migraines and reduced the swelling on my spine.
+It also decreases how much pain I suffer from incoming storms or heatwaves.

-Another must have is my arnica salve stick from Earthley.
+Another must-have is my arnica salve stick from Earthley.
 I use it daily to relieve pain in my wrists from spending my days typing.
-I would never be able to write as much as I do without this wonder stick!
+There is no way I would ever be able to write as much as I do without this wonder stick!

-I love this product and not just because it reduces pain, but because it is made with natural and organic ingredients.
+This product is amazing.
+Not just because it reduces pain, but because it is made with natural and organic ingredients.
 And unlike most natural and organic products, this one is affordable.
-I was floored to discover that product that cost less than $5.00 could work as well as a $60.00 topical CBD oil.
+I was floored to discover that a product that cost less than $6.00 could work as well as a $60.00 topical CBD oil.